archon

 for all updates until versionTime:

-if proof is valid and update is valid:
+if verification was not requested or proof and update are valid:

 apply update to DID document